llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

   programming paradigms.
 * Modifying a C stable API.
 * Notifying users about a potentially disruptive change expected to be made in a future release, such as removal of a deprecated feature.
+In this case, the release note should be added to a ``Potentially Breaking Changes`` section of the notes with sufficient information and examples to demonstrate the potential disruption.
+Additionally, any new entries to this section should be announced in the `Announcements <https://discourse.llvm.org/c/announce/>`_ channel on Discourse.
+See :ref:`breaking` for more details.

 Code reviewers are encouraged to request a release note if they think one is warranted when performing a code review.